lacymorrow/cinematic/README.md

 Cinematic prefers filenames like `Independence Day [1996].mp4` but will happily parse torrent-style `Movies.That.Look.Like.This.2015.HDRip.XviD.XXX-XXX.AVI`.

 ### Features

 * 🎭   Filter movies by genre
-* 🖇   Sort movies by name, popularity, release date, runtime, or randomly
 * 🚥   Read plotlines and summarys before watching
 * 🎬   Watch multiple trailers
 * 🥃   Jump straight to the IMDB page